Senior Industry Professionals

 She has been with the investments team at Temasek International, Singapore for more than 8 years.
 Purnima has experience in investing in energy transition and climate-tech companies.
 Passionate about sustainability, she works to align the ESG initiatives of the portfolio companies of Temasek.
 Prior to this she was in Citigroup in Investment Banking in London.
 Purnima has an MA from University of Oxford, UK and BA from University of Delhi, India.

-David Katz is Director of Public Affairs for Kohlberg Kravis Roberts (KKR) Asia Ltd. based in Singapore.
+David Katz is Managing Director of Public Affairs for Kohlberg Kravis Roberts (KKR) Asia Ltd. based in Singapore.
 In this role Mr. Katz leads the corporate communications, government relations, corporate citizenship and environmental, social and governance functions for KKR across all markets in the Asia Pacific.
 Mr. Katz also sits on KKR’s Asia Pacific leadership team.

 Previously he was the Deputy Head of Global Government Relations and Head of Asia Pacific Government Relations for PayPal Inc. and sat on PayPal’s Asia Pacific leadership team.
 Prior to PayPal Inc., he worked at eBay Inc., where he managed Asia Pacific GR for both eBay Marketplace and PayPal - then owned by eBay Inc. Before joining eBay, Mr. Katz worked at Visa Inc. where he served as their first head of GR for the Asia region.